 for local impact and equitable education

 Google.org, Google’s philanthropic arm, has awarded the Mountain View Education Foundation (MVEF) a $125,000 grant to fund equitable science enrichment for the TK-8 students in the Mountain View Whisman School District (MVWSD).
 MVEF – the local education foundation affiliated with MVWSD – is the primary source of non-public funding for the district’s eleven TK-8 public schools.
 This funding from Gooogle.org enables MVEF to continue providing experience-based educational programs that complement and expand on MVWSD’s student-led, inquiry-based science instruction.
-MVEF serves approximately 4,500 K-8 students, 29% of which qualify for free or reduced-price meals, MVWSD is one of Santa Clara County’s most socioeconomically-diverse public school districts.
+MVWSD is one of Santa Clara County’s most socioeconomically-diverse public school districts, serving approximately 4,500 K-8 students, of which more than 29% qualify for free or reduced-price meals.

 "As the City of Mountain View has grown and changed, charitable contributions to MVEF have increased thanks in part to Google’s presence as an employer and the generous support of Google.org," said Dwight Rodgers, MVEF Board Chair.